 Synchronized Profile Data with Django Admin

 Django comes with an excellent Admin interface out-of-the-box.
-Today I have been synchronizing the registration of new users:
+Today I have been synchronizing

 The Profile dialog may be checked and changed at any time: